-Sr. No. Key Audit Matter Auditor's Response Inventory of Raw v material and Finished Goods 1 Inventories are considered as Key Audit Matter due to nature of business, technical indicators governing inventory valuation, size of Balance sheet and because inventory valuation involves management judgement.
-According to accounting policy followed, inventories are valued at lower of cost or market value.
-Cost comprise in addition to other things, overheads related to material, labour and other overheads.
-The Group has specific procedures to identify risk for obsolescence and valuation of inventories.
-To address the matter our audit procedure included amongst others: Assessing the compliance of accounting policies over inventory with applicable accounting standards.
-Assessing the inventory valuation process and practices.
-Assessing the analysis and assessment made by management with respect to slow moving or obsolete stock.
-Discussion with those charged with responsibility of overlooking inventory management process.
-Expert opinion obtained by the group on the technicalities of matter.
-Justification of management estimates and Judgements.
-Assessing the effectiveness of perpetual and physical ۵۰۲۹۶۶۳۵۲ inventory verification process.
-2 Trade receivables amounting to ₹ 20,585.25 Lakhs are considered as Key Audit Matter as they represent around 39% of the current assets of the group.
-Significant management judgement is required to assess the recoverability of trade receivables.
-Management performed a detailed analysis considering customer's ageing profile, existence of disputes, credit history, increase in competition, historical payment pattern, forward-looking information for the estimation of expected credit losses on its trade receivables and any other available information concerning the creditworthiness of counterparties.
-Management uses this information to determine whether a provision for impairment is required either for a specific transaction or for a customer's balance overall.
-To address the matter our audit procedure included amongst others: Obtaining an understanding of and evaluating the Group's process and control over the collection and the assessment of the recoverability of trade receivables.
-We evaluated the management's assessment on the expected credit loss of trade receivables with reference to the historical payment records, credit history of the Group's customers and the correspondence with customers.
-We tested the ageing of trade receivables at the end of the reporting period on a sampling basis.
-We assessed the ageing of trade receivables and advances, the customer's historical payment patterns and whether any post year-end payments has been received up to the date of completing our audit procedures.
-We also obtained evidence of any disputes between the parties involved, attempts by management to recover the amounts outstanding and on the credit status of significant counterparties wherever available.
-We also tested the subsequent settlements and the latest amounts of revenue certified by customers on a
+- Lakhs are considered as Key Audit Matter > as they represent around 41% of the current assets of the group.
+Significant management judgement is required > to assess the recoverability of trade receivables. - Management performed a detailed analysis considering customer's ageing > profile, existence of disputes, credit history, increase in competition, historical payment > forward-looking information pattern, for the estimation of expected credit losses on its trade receivables and any other available information concerning > the creditworthiness of counterparties.
+Management uses this information to determine whether a provision for impairment is required either for a specific > transaction or for a customer's balance overall. - Trade receivables amounting to ₹ 22,825.43 To address the matter our audit procedure included amongst others: - Obtaining an understanding of and evaluating the Group's process and control over the collection and the assessment of the recoverability of trade receivables. - We evaluated the management's assessment on the expected credit loss of trade receivables with reference to the historical payment records, credit history of the Group's customers and the correspondence with customers. - We tested the ageing of trade receivables at the end of the reporting period on a sampling basis. - We assessed the ageing of trade receivables and advances, the customer's historical payment patterns and whether any post year-end payments has been received up to the date of completing our audit procedures. - We also obtained evidence of any disputes between the parties involved, attempts by management to recover the amounts outstanding and on the credit status of significant counterparties wherever available. - We also tested the subsequent settlements and the latest amounts of revenue certified by customers on a sampling basis.